frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 There's a lot on the internet about nightmare algorithm questions in a job interview.
 If it does come up, it's my general impression (from personal experience) that it's less important to get an algorithm '100% right' than it is to thinking your way through it out loud to your interviewers, so that they can see how you think on your feet and under some slight pressure.

 Software developers are problem solvers, essentially by definition.
 If you are hired after the interview, you will be paid for solving problems related to building software.
 Thus, I believe that it is fully acceptable to ask a job applicant to solve a problem in the interview.
 This part of the interview may happen, it may not.
-I've personally been in both scenarios.
-The main goal here is to demonstrate that you have the mental tools to handle a specific problem, so a very slight amount of glossing over the smaller details of actual implementation, as long as you sandwich this with very concrete and clear knowledge and explanation.
+I've been in both scenarios.
+The main goal here is to demonstrate that you have the mental tools to handle a specific problem, so a very slight amount of glossing over the smaller details of actual implementation may be acceptable, as long as you sandwich this with very concrete and clear knowledge and explanation.

-Having said that, being able to clearly explain and summarize things like loop syntax in your preferred coding language, the difference of use of if-statements and ternary expressions, as well as concepts in error handling look *very good* in a potential new hire.
+Having said that, being able to very clearly explain and summarize things like loop syntax in your preferred coding language, the difference of use of if-statements and ternary expressions, as well as concepts in error handling look *very good* in a potential new hire.

+#### If a whiteboard problem is presented to you: Stop, Drop, and then do these things:

 1. Talk through all requirements, asking questions for two reasons: